nrkno/nrkno-sanity-libs/packages/sanity-plugin-nrkno-schema-structure/README.md

 The basic idea is to have schemas declare _what_ should be placed _where_ in a directory-like structure, without knowing _how_ it is done.

 **nrkno-schema-structure** finds all schemas with `customStructure` and creates a structure-registry.
-Groups can be obtained by name, and contain everything that where decoratively added to them.
+Groups can be obtained by name, and contain everything that where declaratively added to them.
 Groups can then be composed into any [Sanity StructureBuilder](https://www.sanity.io/docs/structure-builder-introduction) hierarchy.